 - 2 eggs

-- Preheat your oven to 425 degrees.
-Link muffin tins with 18 muffins papers.
+- Preheat oven to 425 degrees.
+Line muffin tins with 18 muffins papers.

-- Melt your coconut oil and set to the side.
+- Melt coconut oil and set to the side.

-- In a liquid measuring cup, add the Silk cashew milk.
-While whisking, slowly pour in the melted coconut oil so that it is incorporated.
-Add the eggs and vanilla and whisk until thoroughly incorporated.
+- In a liquid measuring cup, add the cashew milk.
+While whisking, slowly pour in melted coconut oil.
+Add eggs and vanilla and whisk until thoroughly incorporated.

 - Pour wet ingredients over dry ingredients and stir until just mixed.
 Batter will be lumpy.

-- Bake in your 425 degree oven for 5 minutes, then turn down to 375 and bake for 10-13 minutes, just until your cake tester has a few crumbs on it.
+- Bake in 425 degree oven for 5 minutes, then turn down to 375 and bake for 10-13 minutes, just until cake tester has a few crumbs on it.